 As principal founders, the Wagner family has assembled some of the best minds in emergency management and meteorology.
 With over 100 years of combined emergency management and emergency services experience, the expertise and proficiency necessary are readily available to deliver the highest quality products and services.

 Our widely respected staff of emergency managers and meteorologists has decades of experience in dealing with all aspects of disaster planning, response, recovery and mitigation.
-They include Dr. William "Bill" Gray, an international pioneer in the science of seasonal and long range hurricane forecasting; Jerry Jarrell, former Director of the National Hurricane Center (NHC); Miles Lawrence and Dr. Joe Pelissier, former NHC Hurricane Specialists; Kermit Keeter, former National Weather Service (NWS) Science & Operations Officer and winter storm-severe weather specialist; Rod Gonski, former NWS Warning & Preparedness Meteorologist and fire weather-severe weather specialist; widely respected and nationally renown emergency manager William "Billy" Wagner, Jr.; emergency management and operational specialist, Lisa Watson, and other nationally recognized emergency managers and meteorologists.
+They include Dr. William "Bill" Gray, an international pioneer in the science of seasonal and long range hurricane forecasting; Jerry Jarrell, former Director of the National Hurricane Center (NHC); Miles Lawrence and Dr. Joe Pelissier, former NHC Hurricane Specialists; Kermit Keeter, former National Weather Service (NWS) Science & Operations Officer and winter storm-severe weather specialist; Rod Gonski, former NWS Warning & Preparedness Meteorologist and fire weather-severe weather specialist; widely respected; Bryan Blankenship our Chief Meteorologist with more than 35 years of comprehensive experience in meteorology and oceanography, physical and life sciences, weather management and operations, emergency management, research, education and technical training.
+He retired from the U.S. Naval Meteorology and Oceanography Command in 2010 as a naval officer following a distinguished 30-year military career and nationally renown emergency manager William "Billy" Wagner, Jr.; emergency management and operational specialist, Lisa Watson, and other nationally recognized emergency managers and meteorologists.

 In addition, our team has extensive experience in planning for, responding to, and recovering from disaster occurrences.
 Actual incidents includes: countless tropical cyclones, severe weather events, tornados, floods, oil spill responses, bio and chemical hazardous materials, mass immigration, urban search and rescue, aviation crashes and civil riots and unrest.